Please Wait!

 If review of the action taken indicates that ‘additional and different from’ support will be required, then the views of all involved including the parents and the pupil will be obtained and appropriate evidence-based interventions identified, recorded and implemented by the class teacher with advice from the SENDCo.
 This will then place the child on our SEND Register and identify them as requiring SEND support.

 SEND support will be recorded on an individual plan which will identify a clear set of expected outcomes, which will be stretching, ambitious and relevant academic and development targets.
 Progress towards these outcomes will be tracked and reviewed termly with the parents and the pupil.
-If progress rates are still judged to be inadequate, despite the delivery of high quality interventions, advice may be sought from specialist external agencies regarding strategies to best meet the specific needs of a pupil.
+If progress rates are not as expected and targets are frequently unmet, despite the delivery of high quality interventions, advice may be sought from specialist external agencies regarding strategies to best meet the specific needs of a pupil.

 Not all children who require extra help will be identified as having SEND, it might be that the child is able to access some early intervention programmes in order for them to make some accelerated progress to come into line with their peers including: